houzhenggang/Smarthome-Addons-Wemos-Homie/README.md

 2. __connectedobject DisplaySensorNode__,
 a temperature/humidity sensor, mqtt enabled, 0.96" OLED Display (I2C or SPI), OTA and captive portal to configure, an external temperature can be display by subscribing a topic via mqtt (the topic can be entered in captive portal).

+3. __connectedobject RelayNode__,
+relay, mqtt enabled and captive portal to configure

+4. __connectedobject SonoffS20Node__,
+firmware for Snooff S20 to use it as a RelayNode
 ----

 Please note: